It's TIME: Towards the Next Generation of Time Series Forecasting Benchmarks: Datasets

 \subsection{Finance}

 \paragraph{Crypto} This dataset comprises daily price records for four major cryptocurrencies—Bitcoin, Ethereum, Litecoin, and Bitcoin Cash—covering the period from December 20, 2017, to September 30, 2025.
-Data from the final nine months of 2025 are designated as the test set to evaluate model generalizability.
+Data from the final nine months of 2025 are designated as the test set.
+Consistent with the methodology established by the Monash Time Series Forecasting Archive \cite{godahewa2021monash}, the raw data is curated by extracting the historical daily series from the interactive web graphs publicly available at \href{https://bitinfocharts.com/}{BitInfoCharts} using an automated script.

-\paragraph{US Term Structure} This dataset tracks daily term premiums and instantaneous forward rates derived from the Kim and Wright (2005) arbitrage-free model.
+\paragraph{US Term Structure} This dataset tracks daily term premiums and instantaneous forward rates derived from the Kim and Wright arbitrage-free model \cite{kim2005arbitrage}.
 The data spans from January 2, 1990, to September 30, 2025, on a business-day frequency.
 We use data from the years 2024 and 2025 as the test set.
+The raw data is accessed directly from the \href{https://www.federalreserve.gov/data/three-factor-nominal-term-structure-model.htm}{Board of Governors of the Federal Reserve System}, which is in the public domain and available for open-source redistribution and research use.

 \paragraph{Oil Price} This dataset records the daily trading prices of key energy commodities, specifically Crude Oil and various Refined Products.
 The data covers a business-day frequency from June 14, 2006, to September 30, 2025.
 Same as above, the observations from the year 2025 are reserved as the test set.
+The raw data is obtained from the U.S. Energy Information Administration (\href{https://www.eia.gov/dnav/pet/pet_pri_spt_s1_d.htm}{EIA}); as a U.S. government publication, it resides in the public domain.
+In accordance with their guidelines, we include the required attribution: "Source: U.S. Energy Information Administration (May 2026)"